 What’s the Property Tax Argument Over Caps About?

-Cities and counties around Texas who don’t want to see caps placed on property taxes have argued that growth is dependent upon increasing property taxes over time.
+Cities and counties around Texas that don’t want to see caps placed on property taxes have argued that growth is dependent upon increasing property taxes over time.
 Critics suggest that the way property taxes work allows cities to collect more money each year even though they aren’t officially raising taxes.

 How do cities collect more each year?
 The Dallas News provides a succinct explanation of how property taxes work: